 in Support for Kasese Community Health and Education Foundation (KCHEF) in Uganda

-Through this program St. James parishioners are able to reach out to orphans and other vulnerable children and contribute to the support of the medical clinic in Kasese, Uganda.
-These students receive tuition, school supplies, uniforms and a meal in selected schools.
-The Medical Clinic treats over 28,000 patients annually.
-By supporting this grass-roots. local organization, we are able to help provide much needed medical care and education to people living in a remote, rural area.
+Through this program, St. James parishioners are able to reach out to orphans and other vulnerable children and contribute to the support of the medical clinic in Kasese, Uganda.
+These students receive tuition, school supplies, uniforms, and a meal in selected schools.
+The Medical Clinic treats over 30,000 patients annually.
+By supporting this grass-roots organization, we are able to help provide much-needed medical care and education to people living in remote, rural areas.
 For more information go to: https://cherahealth.org/

 The United Thank Offering (UTO)